This post is one of the most popular at my site and is regularly updated.

-What to Expect from a Good Agent
+What to expect from a good literary agent

 - A good agent will have a conversation with you about any rejections he receives from publishers.
 If your agent has a good relationship with the editors/publishers he’s querying, then he’ll be receiving meaningful feedback that he can share with you.
 You can then discuss how your book or the proposal could be repositioned to sell.
 However, his time or energy might be exhausted if he believes the project would take far more work and retooling to make a sale that’s not worth his time.
-Or, he might not believe you’re willing to reposition the book.
+Or, he might believe you’re not willing to reposition the book.

 - Don’t assume that your agent isn’t good enough if your book didn’t sell.
 But agents should have an open and frank discussion with you about the rejections received.
 You also have a right to know what publishers were queried, especially after a long period of time has passed.
 You may also ask for the rejection letters, though your agent is under no obligation to provide you with the specific contact information of editors and publishers.

 - Did the agent help you improve your query, pitch, and/or proposal?
 A good agent will improve the query/proposal package.
 There might be a handful of authors who can put together a crackerjack proposal, but they are few.
 An agent should be ensuring the pitch or proposal is primed for success, and this almost always requires at least one round of feedback and revision.